What is Strive?

 We promote an open-minded approach, exposing children to various new experiences and teaching them diverse ways of thinking, from coding to utilising the natural environment for navigation.
 Our programme aims to cultivate various qualities in children, including leadership, self-confidence, creativity, courage, and resilience.

 We have collaborated with several senior schools to tailor and refine our Strive program.
 With almost 100 hours allocated to Strive per academic year, it is a substantial part of our curriculum that enables children to realise their full potential and shine.

 How does it work?

-There are six key areas that define the outcomes we are endeavouring to encourage in our pupils: Enlighten.
-Explore.
-Enquire.
-Innovate.
-Adapt.
-Reflect.
-Each area has a variety of carefully timetabled activities that are delivered to all pupils – both during the academic year, and as they progress through the School.
-Every Strive session finishes with pupils’ reflecting on what they have learnt and how they can apply this in their daily life.
+Each area includes a variety of thoughtfully scheduled activities that are presented to all students throughout the academic year and as they progress through the school.
+At the end of every Strive session, students reflect on what they have learned and how they can apply it in their daily lives.